syncope/lavue/README.rst

 Right now the image is displayed in a scaled way regarding its dimensions.
 In the future a 100% view (or 1:1) is planned, where one detector pixel equals one pixel on the screen display.

-The shown intensities currently are ranging between black (lowest) and white (highest).
-It is foreseen to show the actual gradient and to choose between different gradient schemes.

 A decision needs to be made regarding the ordering of mirroring and every other transformation.